 Research continues on the benefits of flaxseed and the results look promising.
 Early studies have proven that it is a valuable addition to a healthy, cancer-free lifestyle.
 The lignans, phytoestrogens, proteins, and high fiber content all work in conjunction to protect your body.

-Discuss any concerns you may have with your healthcare provider and work together to find the best combination of nutrients and lifestyle options for you.
+Be sure to discuss any concerns you may have with your healthcare provider and work together to find the best combination of nutrients and lifestyle options for you.